ibexa/documentation-developer/docs/api/public_php_api_search.md

 !!! tip

-    It's recommended to use an IDE capable of recognizing type hints when working with Repository Filtering.
+    It is recommended to use an IDE that can recognize type hints when working with Repository Filtering.
-    In case of using unsupported Criterion or Sort Clause, such IDE will immediately hint an issue.
+    If you try to use an unsupported Criterion or Sort Clause, the IDE will indicate an issue.

 ## Searching in a controller